New Brunswick

 Activity Note

-Getting on/off a motorcoach; driving approximately 70 miles total, about 2 hours riding time.
-Walking up to 2 miles on sidewalks, boardwalks and gentle graveled paths.
+Getting on/off a motorcoach; driving about 70 miles throughout the day, approximately 2 hours total riding time.
+Walking up to 2 miles on sidewalks, boardwalks, and gentle graveled paths.
 This is a seaside town so there are a few steep hills with sidewalks.

 Breakfast: